 - The appointed representative for any of the above.

-What follows is an alphabetical list of questions that need to be asked when purchasing a leasehold flat.
+The idea of using these forms is to make it easier for solicitors to advise clients because the information will presented in a standardised and consistent format.
+Great, but their use is not mandatory.
+So what follows is an alphabetical list of questions that need to be asked when purchasing a leasehold flat.
 Those that have been extracted from LPE1 are noted accordingly:

-- Are the buildings insurance premium contributions paid up to date for the Managed Areas including the Property?
+- Are the insurance premium contributions paid up to date for the Managed Areas including the Property?
 (LPE1);

 - What period is covered by the last demand?
 (LPE1);